Table of Contents

-For some it shows up as sensitivity to certain clothes 👕 , foods 🥦 , sounds 🔊 , movements 🚗 , and so forth.
-The autonomic and sensory processing system is so intricate and vast, each child with SPD may have commonalities with other sensory cases… but needs to be addressed and cared for in a personalized, customized way that is specific to that child.
+Such as in Tierney’s case, for some kids, it shows up as sensitivity to certain clothes, foods, sounds, movements, and so forth.
+The autonomic and sensory processing system is so intricate and vast each child with SPD may have commonalities with other sensory cases… but needs to be addressed and cared for in a personalized, customized way that is specific to that child.

 There is no “one sized fits all” help for sensory processing challenges, nor is there for really anything, especially in pediatrics!

-For children with SPD, this system “perception and coordination” system is essentially not “programmed” efficiency and effectively.
-Going through that “Perfect Storm 🌪” most often causes it to become imbalanced ⚖️ and disorganized as the child develops, leading to improper neurological and brain 🧠 development.
+For children with SPD, this “perception and coordination” system is essentially not “programmed” efficiently and effectively.
+Going through that “Perfect Storm” most often causes it to become imbalanced and disorganized as the child develops, leading to improper neurological and brain development.

 - Birth intervention such as forceps, vacuum extraction, and C-section

 These vital areas are protected by the neck and spinal system, specifically what are called the atlas and axis vertebra.
-When these are misaligned and distorted early on during pregnancy, birth, or early childhood… it creates what is called a ‘subluxation’ when then distorts and alters proper neurological 🧠 function, most especially the sensory perception and coordination aspects discussed above!
+When misaligned and distorted early on during pregnancy, birth, or early childhood… it creates a ‘subluxation’ which then distorts and alters proper neurological function, most especially the sensory perception and coordination aspects discussed above!

-It is an especially critical area when it comes to motor tone 💪 and coordination function!
-Every pediatric professional knows that the movement 🏃 a child goes through those first few years of life such as holding their head up, moving their neck, rolling over, crawling, and walking are absolutely crucial to brain 🧠 function later on!
+It is an especially critical area regarding motor tone and coordination function!
+Every pediatric professional knows that the movement a child goes through those first few years of life, such as holding their head up, moving their neck, rolling over, crawling, and walking, are absolutely crucial to brain function later on!

-The #1 common thread 🧵 we see amongst SPD, ADD/ADHD, and ASD cases have is that they have an inability to properly process, integrate, coordinate, and adapt to their sensory environment.
+The #1 common thread we see amongst SPD, ADD/ADHD, and ASD cases is that they have the inability to properly process, integrate, coordinate, and adapt to their sensory environment.

-We feel strongly that a child who goes through these sensory challenges can often be the ones whose brain 🧠 is in time primed and trained to be the most incredible, innovative, and beautiful brains out there!
-It’s absolutely awesome 🤩 to watch a child go through a neurologically-focused, subluxation-centered chiropractic care plan in a PX Doc Office and greatly improve their perception, coordination, and processing!
+We feel strongly that a child who goes through these sensory challenges can often be the one whose brain is, in time, primed and trained to be the most incredible, innovative, and beautiful brain out there!
+It’s incredible to watch a child go through a neurologically-focused, subluxation-centered chiropractic care plan in a PX Doc Office and greatly improve their perception, coordination, and processing!

 Simply put, they can better perceive, coordinate, and adapt.

-It takes 1-hour or less for that initial process, and the leads to a Report of Findings 📓 visit just 1-2 days later where your PX Doc will sit down and go over the exam and scan findings, and map out an exact Care Plan to help your child and family achieve the goals you layout for the best quality of life possible!
+It takes 1-hour or less for that initial process, and this leads to a Report of Findings visit just 1-2 days later, where your PX Doc will sit down and go over the exam and scan findings, and map out an exact Care Plan to help your child and family achieve the goals you layout for the best quality of life possible!

 For more information on our state-of-the-art Case History and Examination Process unique to The PX Docs, click here: PX Clinical Process

-If you’ve been battling sensory challenges for years, trying every therapy, diet, and supplement out there… or if you are just starting to realize this may be describing your kiddos’ challenges, then The PX Doc Assessment Process is absolutely perfect for you!
+If you’ve been battling sensory challenges for years, trying every therapy, diet, and supplement out there… or realizing this may be describing your kiddos’ challenges.
+The PX Doc Assessment Process is absolutely perfect for you!

-Our docs are not only clinical experts, but are filled with empathy, positivity, and fun!
-A PX Doc Office is unlike any other doctor’s office, designed and built with your child and family 💯 in mind!
-It’s a “Premier Experience” that you and your family deserve, and you’ll be blown away 🤯 with the results!
+Our docs are not only clinical experts but are filled with empathy, positivity, and fun!
+A PX Doc Office is designed and built with your child and family in mind, like any other doctor’s office!
+It’s a “Premier Experience” that you and your family deserve, and you’ll be blown away by the results!

-Search below to find your Local PX Doctor and contact their office today to get started!
+Check out our PX Docs directory to find a local PX Doctor, and contact their office today to get started!